 The Law & Order episode "Aftershock" was a famous episode that showed the main characters on their day off from work, having attended an execution of a criminal the night before, culminating in Claire Kincaid getting Killed Off for Real in a drunk driving accident.

-Also of note, was "Marathon", another episode which famously followed Briscoe and Logan spending a twenty-four hour period dealing with a variety of cases, with the prosecution team appearing only briefly.
+Also of note, was "Mayhem", another episode which famously followed Briscoe and Logan spending a twenty-four hour period dealing with a variety of cases, with the prosecution team appearing only briefly.
 The episode was popular enough that the writers did a sequel several years later, with Briscoe and Green and is one of those "translated" into Law & Order: UK (an honor Dick Wolf reserved for his favorite and/or what he felt were his best episodes of the original).

 ER,much like Homicide, would do one every year.
 Known for its multiple, overlapping stories, its deviations would usually focus on just one story or character—Love's Labor Lost, Hell and High Water, The Long Way Around.
 Still others would take place completely outside of the hospital and over several days, unlike the typical Bottle Episode format, some took said format even further and not only focused on one story but took place in Real Time, and another Secrets and Lies, had nothing to do with medicine, being a Breakfast Club type episode where the doctors sat around and talked to each other.

 "Family," which took place on Earth and featured the crew members seeking out their families while Picard dealt with the emotional trauma of his recent assimilation and clashed with his wine-making brother.